shdong/shdong.github.io/README.md

 b = rand(4,3,2)
 # Array Indexing
 A = magic(4)
-A(4,2)  #The most common way is to specify row and column subscripts A(8)   #use a single subscript that traverses down each column in order:
+A(4,2)   %The most common way is to specify row and column subscripts A(8)    %use a single subscript that traverses down each column in order:
-A(1:3,2)   #use the colon operator, which allows you to specify a range of the form start:end A(3,:)  #The colon alone, without start or end values, specifies all of the elements in that dimension.
+A(1:3,2)   %use the colon operator, which allows you to specify a range of the form start:end A(3,:)   %The colon alone, without start or end values, specifies all of the elements in that dimension.

-#The colon operator also allows you to create an equally spaced vector of values using the more general form start:step:end.
+%The colon operator also allows you to create an equally spaced vector of values using the more general form start:step:end.

 B = 0:10:100
 ```